 About 54% of respondents admit that in the metaverse, they would design an avatar that doesn’t look like them in real life.

-On top of that, “acting as someone else/creating an alter ego” is the third most popular answer (24%) to the question: what would you do in the metaverse, but never in real life?
+On top of that, our metaverse statistics found that “acting as someone else/creating an alter ego” is the third most popular answer (24%) to the question: what would you do in the metaverse, but never in real life?

 When asked about their choice, respondents admit that they would want to experiment with their identity and experience being someone of different gender, race, or age in virtual reality (27%).